Mrs Susannah McShane

 My job is to ensure that the “other” things in the school get done so that teaching and learning can be the very best it can.
 I have experience at Primary, Secondary and Special school level across the Wirral and have a passion for helping young people to succeed.

-Outside of school I enjoy charity work and the world of brass banding.
+Outside of school I enjoy charity work and outdoor pursuits.

 Miss Claire Rutherford

-My role in our Academy is to provide support, advice and information to the families within our community.
-I can help you with any worries that you may have in relation to your child’s education, behaviour and wellbeing.
-I am also here as someone to talk to if you need it!
+My role is to provide support, advice and information to the families within our community relating to your child’s education, behaviour and wellbeing.
+I am also here as someone to talk to if you need it, either over the phone or we can meet in school at a time convenient to you.

-I can meet with you at home or in school at a time to suit yourself.
 Advice and support is confidential although concerns relating to the safeguarding of children will always be dealt with in accordance with our Academies Safeguarding and Child Protection Policy.
-I may not have all the answers, but hopefully I can help you to work out how to find them!

 Support for pupils includes: